In-situ spontaneous emission control of MoSe$_2$-WSe$_2$ interlayer excitons with near-unity quantum yield: Discussion

-Our approach to control the dynamics of interlayer excitons in van-der-Waals heterostructures is of great importance, both, for future quantum optical studies as well as fundamental material related investigations.
-The periodic tuning of the spontaneous emission in widely tunable low-Q cavities allows to accurately extract the quantum efficiency and oscillator strength of complex samples, proving itself as an ultimately powerful characterization approach.
-In turn, engineering the inhibition of spontaneous emission in cavities can be directly exploited to enhance thermalization times of interlayer Moiré excitons, which may become an important tool to promote their relaxation into coherent condensates. \begin{acknowledgement}
+Our approach of controlling the dynamics of interlayer excitons in van-der-Waals heterostructures is of great importance, both, for future quantum optical studies and fundamental material related investigations.
+The periodic tuning of the spontaneous emission in widely tunable low-Q cavities allows to accurately extract the free-space exciton lifetime and quantum efficiency of complex samples, proving itself as an ultimately powerful characterization approach.
+The ultra-high experimentally observed quantum efficiency is of large importance for opto-electronic and quantum photonic applications of MoSe$_2$-WSe$_2$ interlayer excitons.
+In turn, engineering the inhibition of spontaneous emission in cavities can be directly exploited to enhance thermalization times of interlayer moiré excitons, which may become an important tool to promote their relaxation into coherent condensates.